singlemaltcreative/wp-docker/readme.md

 ## Credits

-This project is our own flavor of an environment created by John Bloch.
+This project is a fork of https://github.com/10up/wp-docker, and is a flavor of an environment created by John Bloch.